Fulvio Falzarano

 Fulvio Falzarano is an Italian actor.

 Career

-Fulvio Falzarano has worked in various companies in major Italian theaters.
+Fulvio Falzarano has worked in various companies in major Italian theatres.
 He worked with directors such as Mario Monicelli, Armando Pugliese, Renato Sarti and Giorgio Pressburger.
 He participated in two plays in one act of Peppino De Filippo with the Italian actors Silvio Orlando, Marina Confalone and Enzo Cannavale.
-With the Teatro Stabile del Veneto he plaid in Le Triomphe de l'amour di Marivaux, directed by Luca De Fusco.
+With the Teatro Stabile del Veneto he played in Le Triomphe de l'amour di Marivaux, directed by Luca De Fusco.